Truck convoy leaves D.C. area after weeks of traffic-snarling protests

 Marston said drivers have recognized that the protest is a “marathon and not a sprint,” with truckers rotating through the demonstration, leaving to work and earn money and then return.

 While Marston was unable to say exactly how much money the People’s Convoy has spent or what remains for the trip out West, he said “there’s definitely enough to convoy back.”
-He said donations and expenses slowed once the convoy arrived in Hagerstown, but that he hopes the truckers hitting the road while garner more attention and donations.
+He said donations and expenses slowed once the convoy arrived in Hagerstown, but he hopes the truckers hitting the road will garner more attention and donations.

 “The convoy needs to raise its profile and get back on the road and, you know, get back on the news,” Marston said.
 “It’s hard for the American people to get excited around driving around a Beltway.”